-The PANTHER overrepresentation test tool enables users to analyze large-scale genome-wide experimental data against the current annotated gene set data, including Gene Ontology and PANTHER Pathway.
-It is one of the most widely used online tools used by bench scientists, bioinformaticians, computer scientists and systems biologists.
-The tool compares a test gene list to a reference gene list, and determines whether a particular class (e.g. molecular function, biological process, cellular component, PANTHER protein class or the PANTHER pathway) of genes is overrepresented or underrepresented.
+PANTHER provides two statistical tests that enable users to analyze large-scale genome-wide experimental data against the current annotated gene set data, including Gene Ontology and PANTHER Pathway.
+They are widely used by bench scientists, bioinformaticians, computer scientists and systems biologists.
+The first tool is the PANTHER overrepresentation test tool, which,compares a test gene list to a reference gene list, and determines whether a particular class (e.g. molecular function, biological process, cellular component, PANTHER protein class, the PANTHER pathway or Reactome pathway) of genes is overrepresented or underrepresented.
 A more detailed description of the algorithm is available here.
-This tool can be accessed via web-service call.
-Support for VCF file format is available from here.
+The second tool is the PANTHER enrichment test tool, which determines whether the numerical values of the genes associated with a particular ontology class or pathway were drawn randomly from the overall distribution of values.
+The Mann-Whitney U Test (Wilcoxon Rank-Sum Test) is used to determine the P-value.
+A more detailed description of the algorithm is available here.
+Both tools can be accessed via web-service call.
+Support for VCF file format is available from the PANTHER website.

 Click here to view details about PANTHER webservices to support BDDS workflows.